daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ### Visual Studio Code

-Atom Text Editor
 We need a text editor to be able to write complete applications.
-One is available through Jupyter, but sometimes it is helpful to have a standalone text editor, for this we will be using the open-source text editor Atom.
+One is available through Jupyter, but sometimes it is helpful to have a standalone text editor, for this we will be using the open-source text editor Visual Studio Code (VS Code).
+You can download VS Code at https://code.visualstudio.com/download.
+Double-click the item, and click in install.
+That's it!

-Got to https://flight-manual.atom.io/getting-started/sections/installing-atom/#platform-linux and follow the installation instructions.

-To test that atom is installed and can be opened from the command line/terminal, in terminal type the following to ask for the version:
+You can test that VS code is installed and can be opened from Terminal by running the following command:

 ```
-which atom
+code --version
 ```

 you should see something like this if you were successful:
 ```
-/usr/local/bin/atom
+1.36.1
+2213894ea0415ee8c85c5eea0d0ff81ecc191529
+x64
 ```

 ## LaTeX